50+ Expertly Curated Things to Do in Rome (2025)

 Or, for something unique, visit a horse sanctuary in Ostia Antica, where volunteers will teach you to care for rescued horses before you trot through pine forests dotted with Roman ruins — an unexpected way to connect history with nature.

-Rome and cinema are inseparable — think Audrey Hepburn’s iconic Vespa ride in Roman Holiday or the unmistakable charm of a vintage Fiat 500 winding through sun-drenched streets.
+The most fun things to do in Rome feel like stepping onto a movie set.
+Think Audrey Hepburn’s iconic Vespa ride in Roman Holiday or the unmistakable charm of a vintage Fiat 500 winding through sun-drenched streets.
 These aren’t just vehicles, they’re symbols of Italian style, freedom, and la dolce vita.

 The good news?
 You can step right into the scene.
 Cruise through Rome in a classic Fiat 500, hop on a Vespa, or take it slow with a golf cart tour, all while a professional photographer captures your movie-star moments against backdrops like the Colosseum, Janiculum Hill, and hidden cobblestone alleys.